jdfrens/ciat/README.txt

   ====
   5

-Test files must be named with a +.txt+.
-Contents must be ordered: description, source input, expected target code, expected execution output.
+Test files must be named with a <code>.txt</code> (for now).
+Contents must be ordered: description, source input, expected target code, expected execution output (again, for now).

 == REQUIREMENTS:

 * Pronounce "CIAT" as "dog".
 * Must have +diff+ executable.
+* You have to provide your own target-code executors (e.g., +parrot+ for the Parrot Virtual Machine, +spim+ for MIPS emulation, etc.)

 == INSTALL: